jedi-academy/learn-4711/data/syllabus.md

 ## Course goals
 This course is about webapp development, using best practices.
-In small teams, the students will build a moderate MVC webapp in three phases, each building on the previous one.
+In small teams, the students will build a robust RESTful webapp backend, to complement their option projects.
 The teams will collaborate using a shared code repository and gitflow workflow, with appropriate supporting tools.

 *Detailed learning outcomes*:
 1  Build a moderate MVC web application using a suitable framework.
 	1.1  Setup a suitable webapp development environment
-	1.2  Build a basic MVC webapp
+	1.2  Build a basic RESTish webapp backend
-	1.3  Build a moderately complex webapp
+	1.3  Build a moderately complex RESTful webapp backend
 2  Build distributed capabilities into an MVC web application
 	2.1  Use common representation protocols for distributed systems
 	2.2  Use common transport protocols for distributed systems